sana-khan27/Dairy-Queen/README.md

 # DairyQueen

 ```
-Forum App, with a frontend built in React & Redux and a backend built in Django API.
+DairyQueen, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo